Will This Be The Moment Of Reckoning On Race That Lasts?

 But that should not devalue this moment or what sets it apart.
 It may be the existence of the COVID-19 pandemic and its disparate health and economic effects on the races.
 It may be the cumulative effect of President Trump's calling protesters "thugs" and backing virtually all actions by police.

-This time the polls, such as the NPR/PBS/Marist Poll, showed big majorities of the country supporting the protesters over the police.
+This time, the polls, such as the NPR/PBS/Marist Poll, showed big majorities of the country supporting the protesters over the police.
 What's more, in a sudden gush of announcements, one organization after another that might have been expected to hunker down and ride out the storm have instead responded with gestures that widen our eyes.

 They are only gestures, not changes in policy or action.
 But they are not without weight.
 They will alter important elements of our shared national life that have broad popular appeal.
 Sports are essential to life for millions of Americans.
 Movies and TV matter to our sense of ourselves.
 And monuments bespeak mindsets.
 When these elements of our life can change, more can change.